ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ![image-20220305225344362](/assets/images/image-20220305225344362.png)

-this is same as above
+This is same as above

 ```bash
 echo 'Hello